 The explosion of social media has provided the perfect expression for this post-modern approach to truth.
 Soundbites articulating reactions and emotions, propounding personal truths free of any accountability, supported by powerful algorithms that create echo chambers which offer affirmation, not criticism, have provided the Petri dish in which falsehoods can appear, be nurtured and eventually impact the real world.

 Since Joe Biden became president, the US Covid-19 vaccination programme has proceeded at great pace.
 But now it is slowing.
 States are asking for fewer doses, not more, because the United States has incubated some of the most egregious falsehoods of the pandemic and, in their transition from virtual echo chambers to the public imagination they have persuaded millions of Americans to take actions that harm themselves and their fellow citizens.
-Myths about Covid about.
+Myths about Covid abound.
 Even as mass graves were being dug in New York, many were saying “its just like the seasonal flu”.
-Jair Bolsonaro, perhaps the most malignant and amoral of all the populist demagogues still maintains this ludicrous falsehood despite a terrifying death rate among his fellow citizens.
+Jair Bolsonaro, perhaps the most malignant and amoral of all the populist demagogues, still maintains this ludicrous falsehood despite a terrifying death rate among his fellow citizens.

 The UK’s Office for National Statistics provides clear data on the spread of Covid-19.
 In the UK, 1 person in 500 died because of Covid in the first year of the pandemic; by January 2021, 1 person in 5 had been infected.
 (Since the UK Government relaxed Covid regulations in March, there has been an explosion of transmission).
 The number of deaths in the UK since March 2020 due to Covid approaches the total number of deaths from cancer in the same period.
 Would we say that cancer was just “a little flu”?
 The figures are similar in the US, and in much of the developed world.
 And now we witness the horrors unfolding in India.

 This postmodern approach to truth – based on alternative facts and personal truths – has led us into a dangerous twilight zone.
 And yet the greatest of liars perhaps fear – deep down – that there is in fact a reality.
-Trump’s election rallies spread Covid with gay abandon, he humiliated and undermined his scientific advisors, but quietly, under the radar, everybody who attended events that brought them in close contact with the President was tested for Covid.
-The hidden machinery was not so devil-may-care – another falsehood.
+Trump’s election rallies spread Covid with gay abandon, and he humiliated and undermined his scientific advisors, but quietly, under the radar, everybody who attended events that brought them in close contact with the President was tested for Covid.
+The hidden machinery was not so devil-may-care as it was projected to be – another falsehood.
 The President’s close social interactions were stage-managed, and his protection was integral.
 When, eventually, he succumbed to Covid, no expense was spared as the very best medical resources were directed to his care.
 One would imagine that humility would follow, a recognition that the virus is real, but no such thing: instead, hubris and lies.
 And demonstrating the power of the lie, millions of Americans, despite the deaths, their former president’s fallibility and the evidence for all to see, refuse the vaccine.